isomerpages/ura-lkywcp/resources/interviews/_posts/2021-02-01-yuriko-koike.md

 Given the sudden negative impact on the employment situation, TMG hired people as part-time employees who had to leave their jobs for various reasons related to COVID-19, as well as people whose job offers had been withdrawn because of the coronavirus economic convulsions.
 These measures have led to the creation of much-needed job opportunities.

 We need to keep our sights set on the future as we work toward the recovery of the economy, society, and even our own mindsets as we endure this pandemic.
-Around the world we see a trend of working toward economic recovery while also coping with climate change, but I want to propose a “sustainable recovery” model for people as a new perspective on living sustainable lives, not only in regard to climate change, but in other areas as well.
+Around the world we see a trend of working toward economic recovery while also coping with climate change, but I want to propose a 'sustainable recovery' model for people as a new perspective on living sustainable lives, not only in regard to climate change, but in other areas as well.
 A holistic approach to sustainable recovery is essential in maintaining Tokyo’s vitality.

 We realise that digital transformation will be critical in restoring connections between people who have been separated by the pandemic.
 Going digital can help foster communication and create a society where people can maintain their way of life in the face of such crises.